mcwinters/COMPSCI-383/Project 4/README.md

 In this project, I estimated some of the probabilities associated with the COMPSCI 383 Fever Bayesian network.
-I got experience using the matplotlib library, the copy library, and generator expressions.
+I got experience using the matplotlib library, the random library, and generator expressions.